jeizaguerri/m-bot/README.md

-# M-Bot
+# **Hey, this is** <span style="color:lightblue;">**M-BOT**</span>
 ## Introduction

-M-Bot is a versatile and powerful AI bot designed to automate various tasks and processes.
+M-Bot is a versatile and powerful AI agent designed to automate various tasks and processes.
 M-Bot not only leverages existing tools to perform its tasks but also has the capability to create new tools as needed.
-This makes it highly adaptable and capable of handling a wide range of automation scenarios.
+This makes it highly adaptable and capable of handling a wide range of scenarios.

+## Try it out!
+You can check out M-bot [here](https://huggingface.co/spaces/jeizaguerri/m-bot).
+Keep in mind that you will need a [Groq API key](https://console.groq.com/keys) to use it.

 ## Capabilities